grupa-ai/agent-mcp/README.md

 # AgentMCP: Multi-Agent Collaboration Platform

-## Put Your Agent to Work in 30 Seconds
+## Convert your Agent to MCP and Put Your Agent to Work with other agents in 30 Seconds

 ```python
 pip install agent-mcp  # Step 1: Install